Compiler Architecture Explained

 - IRDec:

-LLVM IR -> AST: The IRDec stage generates a GIL representation of the program from the LLVM IR representation. - ASTPrinter:
+LLVM IR -> AST: The IRDec stage generates AST nodes for function declarations and types from the LLVM IR representation. - ClangImporter:

 The Glu compiler keeps track of debug information throughout the compilation process to provide accurate source-level debugging information in the generated machine code.
 The compiler generates debug information in the LLVM IR representation of the program, which is used by the LLVM infrastructure to generate debug information in the final machine code.
 Debug information includes source file names, line numbers, and variable names, allowing developers to debug their programs using debuggers such as LLDB.